ajite/hebikani/README.rst

 WaniKani CLI
 ============

-**This works for both reviews and lessons.
-It is still experimental.
+**This program is not an official WaniKani client.
 Use at your own risk.**

 A command line interface to do your WaniKani lessons and reviews.